pendle-finance/documentation/docs/UsingPendle/Discount.md

 ## How it works

 We enable users to purchase assets for less than market price by splitting yield-bearing tokens into principal and yield.
 The principal of the yield-bearing token is represented by PT until a fixed maturity date, while the entitlement to the yield during that period is represented by YT and is sold to other buyers.
-As such, the monetary value of YT then allows the principal asset to be sold at a better price.
+With the monetary value of YT separated, the principal asset (i.e. PT) can then be sold at a lower price.

+Certain pools may also carry more discount if the underlying asset such as rETH appreciates in price overtime against its base asset like ETH.
+This results in an even higher discount for PT.

 ![Tokenization](/img/using-pendle/tokenization_graphic.jpg "Tokenization")